azure-ad-b2c/samples/policies/signin-migration/website/README.md

 Creating ServicePrincipal...
 ```

-You need to Grant permission for this app i portal.azure.com under ***API Permissions***
+The script new-azureadb2c.ps1 sets two environment variables, named ***web_client_id*** and ***web_client_secret*** that you can use to edit the start files start-website.b2c.*.

-Notice that we don't change to a Microsoft authentication library and that we are still using simple-oauth which knows nothing about Azure AD B2C.
+Notice that we don't change to a Microsoft library, like MSAL, and that we are still using simple-oauth which knows nothing about Azure AD B2C.

 Open your browser and navigate to [http://localhost:3000/](http://localhost:3000/) and click ***Login with Azure AD B2C***.
 You will be redirected to B2C's Custom Policy signin page and the first time you signin, the policy will check with AWS Cognito, via your Azure Function, and it AWS says thumbs up on the authentication, the Custom Policy will complete the migration via setting the password in the B2C tenant.
 If the ``phoneNumberVerified`` attribute is ``True``, the phone number will be updated as the verified MFA number.
 You can see that MFA has been migrated by viewing the "Phone" attribute under ***Authentication methods***

 You can see the migration in action if you open the Logs / Console window on the Azure Function.

+If you type the wrong password, you will get an error message saying ***Could not verify migrated user in old system***.
+This comes from the Azure Function [code](../b2c/source-code/run.csx) and is only there to show that AWS rejected the password.
+In a real world case you would have a more neutral error message.